Equinix reveals investment plans for 2019 – and there’s a lot

 - Sydney – Equinix will open its eighth IBX in Sydney, SY5, as announced on February 25, 2019.
 SY5 will be Equinix’s largest IBX in Australia.

-In the U.S. and EMEA, IBX data centres that are opening in 2019 are PA8 in Paris, SO2 in Sofia, HE7 in Helsinki, LD7 in London, WA3 in Warsaw, and HH1 in Hamburg.
+In the U.S. and EMEA, IBX data centers that are opening in 2019 are PA8 in Paris, SO2 in Sofia, HE7 in Helsinki, LD7 in London, WA3 in Warsaw, and HH1 in Hamburg.

 “As digital transformation is reshaping virtually every industry across the globe, companies are thinking differently about how they interact with every element of their supply chain, and a clear architecture of choice is emerging – one that is cloud-first, distributed and hybrid,” says Equinix CEO Charles Meyers.